keyan/flopbox/README.md

 - [requests]

 ### Usage
-1. Run the server on a remote hosting service or another machine using a publically accessable IP address:
+1. Run the server on a remote hosting service or another machine using a publicly accessible IP address:

     ```python server.py```
 2. Run the client in a folder you wish to be synced: